 - The composition of the work .i.e., the way the space is organized or how the elements are put together.
 For example: one point perspective, close up, viewed from above, depth of field, chaotic, symmetrical, grid-like

 - The scale or dimensions of a work and whether it is monumental, miniature, intimate, imposing etc.

 - The duration of a work and the length of time the viewer is expected to engage with it – particularly significant for timed-based work such as video and performance.

-Form results from using, the elements of art and design, giving them order and meaning through the principles of design.
-When studying an artwork‘s form, we are analyzing, ‘how the piece was created?‘.
-More specifically, we are examining, ‘why the artist made certain choices?‘ and ‘how those choices interact to form the artwork’s final appearance‘.
+Form results from using, the Elements of Art and design, giving them order and meaning through the Principles of Design.
+When studying an artwork’s form, we are analysing, ‘how the piece was created?’.
+More specifically, we are examining, ‘why the artist made certain choices?’ and ‘how those choices interact to form the artwork’s final appearance’.

 Based on the intended expression, each artist can arrange the elements in any manner that builds the desired character into the piece.
 However, the elements are given order and meaningful structure when arranged according to the principles of design which help integrate and organize the elements.

 These principles include harmony, variety, balance, proportion, dominance, movement and economy.
 They help create spatial relationships and effectively convey the artist’s intent.
 The principles of design are flexible not dogmatic and can be combined and applied in numerous ways.

 Some artist arrange intuitively and others are more calculating but with experience, all of them develop an instinctive feeling for organizing their work.
 These concepts of elements and principles are so important, that we will be discussing them separately in another blog.